alekrodriguezresume/Resume/README.md

 This website shows some of my GitHub projects, and it's built using HTML, CSS, and JavaScript.
 It automatically updates to show the latest work from my GitHub account.

-## Highlights

-- Built to show my personal projects and professional accomplishments
-- Easy to update and expand with a user-friendly layout

 ## About Me

 - **Graduated:** Bachelor’s of Science in Project Management, Arizona State University (2025)
 - **Current Role:** Management and Program Analyst – United Stated Department of Agriculture
-- **Focus Areas:** Program development, risk analysis, and team collaboration
+- **Core Areas:** Program analysis & development, people management/team building, records and information management, etc.
 - **Tools I Use:** GitHub, Power BI, Excel, SharePoint, ArcGIS, Fusion360, TunerPro, and more
-- **Creative Side:** I run a YouTube channel where I am currently restoring a 2004 Chevy Silverado 2500HD
+- **Creative Side:** I run a social media account that advocates for political education/outreach within the general public.
+(Not affiliated with any organization)

 ## Projects

-The "GitHub Projects" section below pulls directly from my GitHub account.
-It shows the work I’ve done on coding, automation, and other tools.
-Use the search bar to filter projects by name or keywords.
+[Coming Soon]

 ## How I Built This